medic/cht-docs/content/en/apps/tutorials/targets.md

 Target widgets provide a summary or analysis of the data in submitted reports.

-You will be adding target widgets that will allow Community Health Workers to track the number of assessments done.
+You will be adding target widgets that will allow Community Health Workers (CHWs) to track various metrics based on assessment reports submitted.
 {{% /pageinfo %}}

 ## Brief Overview of Key Concepts